Zion Photo Tour

 - Night Photography: Occasionally we get requests to stay out later for night photography.
-If this is something the group wants to do, we can stay around 2.5 hrs after sunset to capture the stars.
-The cost of this add-on is $99/person.
-We will only do this extension if skies are clear and everyone in the group agrees to it.
+A 2-hour night photography add-on is $99/person and will only be done if skies are clear and everyone in the group agrees to it.

 - What to Wear: If it’s going to be hot, wear light-colored clothing and a hat.
 If the temperatures are cold, bring warm layers and long pants.
 Don’t forget sunglasses and sunscreen.
 Even when it’s warm outside, the temperature can drop quickly after the sun sets so you may wish to bring a light jacket.
 If it’s very cold and or windy, don’t forget a warm hat and some gloves.
 If rain, wind, or snow are in the forecast, bring a rain jacket, a warm hat, and gloves.
 We recommend wearing sturdy closed-toe footwear in due to the uneven terrain and sand.

 - Cell Phones: Bring your cell phone along!
 They are great for capturing candid images.
 Plus, most folks will have cell service when near Springdale.
 There are USB ports in our vehicles so bring a charging cable if you need one.

 - Safety: Our guides are trained in CPR/First-Aid.
 All 4WD vehicles are equipped with extraction equipment and a first-aid kit.
 We carry a satellite beacon with us in case of emergencies outside of cell range.

 - Guides: Due to scheduling complexities, we don't know which guide will accompany your group until a day or two prior.
 If you want a specific guide, then please Contact Us to make your request.
 Although we'll do our best to make it happen, note there are no guarantees.